Astrophysics (Index)About

 (measure of cosmic matter density)

 Intensity mapping is the measurement of some signal over the celestial sphere, producing an intensity map.
 A frequent goal is determination of cosmic matter density, in particular, the density of matter through time and space, which helps lay out the history of the universe and its parameters.
-Common is line intensity mapping (sometimes abbreviated LIM), surveys mapping the intensity of one or more spectral lines, including, for example, 21-cm experiments, and [CII] mapping, and H-alpha and Lyman-alpha forest surveys, both of which are examples of hydrogen intensity mapping.
+Common is line intensity mapping (sometimes abbreviated LIM), surveys mapping the intensity of one or more spectral lines (intensity mapping surveys), including 21-cm experiments, and [CII] mapping, as well as H-alpha and Lyman-alpha forest surveys, both of which are examples of hydrogen intensity mapping.

 Molecular lines are also of interest, such as carbon monoxide lines, e.g., to map out potential star-forming regions, both within the Milky Way and star formation over cosmological time and space.
 The 21-cm line, [C II], Hα, and Lyα are also star formation signs that can be viewed at a distance, e.g., to detect the presence of distant star-forming galaxies.